miwgu/FWK23S_WAI_MyAuth/README.md

 # FWK23S_WAI_MyAuth
 ## Security settings
 CSRF token, password salting, reCAPTHA, Health check, Helmet
+## .env file
+You need to add .env file under src
 ## How to start (React.js)
 npm install
 npm run dev (If you do not use Docker setting, You need to adjust db.js)